 The duration of the above an interactive programs is 1 hour and the cost is 60 euros.
 Supervising parents and teachers attend session for free.
 The maximum number of participants is 30, whether for Kindergarden and Preschool groups is no more than 20.

 In order for the participants to prepare themselves for the session, the Education Center will forward activity sheets and other information before the session.

 Attica Park at your School

-Now your students have the opportunity to interact with some of the animals hosted in our Park such as the Ball Python, the Blue-tongue Skink, African Pygmy Hedgehog and others.
+Now your students have the opportunity to interact with some of the animals hosted in our Park such as the Ball Python, the Bearded Dragon, African Pygmy Hedgehog and others.
 The Attica Zoological Park makes educational visits to schools.
 This program is also perfect for pre-schoolers!

 Duration: 1 hour and a half for a group of 50 students